Edwin Fowles

-Edwin Wesley Howard Fowles (17 June 1871 – 29 December 1945) was a barrister, journalist, and member of the Queensland Legislative Council.
+Edwin Wesley Howard Fowles (17 June 1871 – 29 December 1945) was a Barrister, Journalist, and member of the Queensland Legislative Council.

 Early life

 Fowles was born in December 1871 at Oxley, Queensland, to William Fowles, schoolteacher, and his wife Nancy (née Whittle).
 He began his education at home, being taught by his father before attending Brisbane Normal School.
 In 1884 Fowles won a government scholarship to Brisbane Grammar School, winning the Lilley medal in 1887 before attending Ormond College at Melbourne University, obtaining a Bachelor of Arts in 1893, then a Master of Arts and Bachelor of Laws in 1895.

-He began his teaching career in 1895 and Cumloden College, Melbourne and briefly returned to Queensland to teach at Maryborough Boys Grammar School before travelling back to Victoria, this time teaching at Geelong College.
+He began his teaching career in 1895 and Cumloden College, Melbourne as a resident master.
+He briefly returned to Queensland to teach at Maryborough Boys Grammar School before travelling back to Victoria, this time teaching at Geelong College.
 He was admitted to the Bar in 1901 but within a year he was back in Queensland practicing law.
+He was the Examiner on the Barristers' Board for more than 30 years.